Grace Heritage Site

-The Grace Heritage Site (formerly the Grace Methodist Episcopal Church in Lincoln was first organized in 1872 and met in the Lincoln School (B) until the church construction was completed in 1885 by Quakers and Freedmen.
+The Grace Heritage Site (formerly the Grace Methodist Episcopal Church) in Lincoln was first organized in 1872 and met in the Lincoln School (B) until the church construction was completed in 1885 by Quakers and freedmen.
 The basement of the church was operated as a vocational school with local Quakers teaching sewing, cooking and shoe repair.
-In September of 1949, the congregation moved their services to Grace Annex United Methodist Church in Purcellville, now named the Agape United Methodist Church.
-The original structure is owned by the trustees of the Friends of Grace Multicultural Center, which includes trustees of the Agape church.
+In September of 1949, the congregation moved their services to a new site in Purcellville, now named the Agape United Methodist Church.
+The original structure is owned by the trustees of the Friends of Grace, which includes trustees of the Agape church.
 The building is currently the focus of an intensive restoration effort.
 Learn more about it here.

 Ms. Katherine Shorts - 1931 - age 22

 Katherine Gibson and Reggie Simms

 One hundred twenty eight years ago in the small village of Lincoln, Virginia, Quakers and freed slaves joined together in building one of the first legal black churches in Loudoun County.